chowjiahui/chowjiahui.github.io/_posts/2018-3-1-ISIS-Twitter-Project-1.md

 ---
 ## Data Cleaning  and Preprocessing

-Problems encountered (other than not knowing a word of arabic !!!):
+Problems encountered (other than not knowing a word of arabic):
 - a preliminary check on the first 1000 tweets do show that langdetect hates URLs
 - the langdetect algorithm  misclassified some english tweets as foreign languages when they contained URLs.
 - some tweets are in 2 languages (arabic and english, for example)